scroll-tech/scroll-contract-deploy-demo/README.md

 2. Create a file `.env` in the directory, or just copy `.env.example` to `.env`.
 3. Change `PRIVATE_KEY` and `SCROLL_TESTNET_URL` to the correct one in file `.env`.
 4. Run `yarn compile` to compile the contract.
-5. Run `yarn deploy:scollTestnet` to deploy the contract in Scroll testnet.
+5. Run `yarn deploy:scrollTestnet` to deploy the contract in Scroll testnet.

 ## Deploy with foundry